joris-pries/DutchDraw/README.md

 ## Paper

-This package is an implementation of the ideas from `The Dutch Draw: Constructing a Universal Baseline for Binary Prediction Models', where VERHAALWATWEINDEPAPERDOEN.
+This package is an implementation of the ideas from `The Dutch Draw: Constructing a Universal Baseline for Binary Prediction Models', where a new baseline approach is given to give perspective to a performance score.
+This baseline is quick, simple, yet effective.

 ### Citation

-If you have used the DutchDraw package, please also cite: INSERTONZEBIBTEX
+If you have used the DutchDraw package, please also cite: (Coming soon)

 ## Installation